cyber-hbliu/Crime-Prediction-In-Chicago/index.md

 - Time Heatmap | By Hour

-In the hour heatmap, we know that among the 24 hours a day, some crimes are concentrated in the daytime, such as offenses involving children, some crimes are concentrated in the night, such as criminal sexual assault, and some are high in frequency 24 hours a day.
+Similarly, the day of the week heatmap allows us to understand the crime trend over the week.
+The chart shows that crimes are more likely to occur in the daytime, such as offenses involving children. some crimes are more likely to occur in the night, especially criminal sexual assault.
+This information is valuable for both the police and the community, as they can prepare accordingly.
 <div id="heatmap-3"></div>

+In conclusion, the data visualization provides a comprehensive understanding of the crime trends in Chicago, including the type, location, district, community, and time of crime occurrence.
+This information can be used to enhance community safety, allocate resources effectively, and design efficient and effective crime prevention strategies.

 # Crime Spatial Patterns